Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem

-\begin{corollary} For every fixed positive integer~$d$, the problems of deciding the existence of SOS proofs of degree $2d$, and SOS refutations of degree~$2d$, are $\Cinf{\omega}$-definable.
+\begin{corollary} For every fixed positive integer~$d$, the problems of deciding the existence of~SOS proofs of degree~$2d$, and~SOS refutations of degree~$2d$, are~$\Cinf{\omega}$-definable.
 Moreover, there exists a constant~$c$, independent of~$d$, such that the defining formulas are in~$\Cinf{cd}$. \end{corollary}

 As usual with descriptive complexity results like these, we need to fix some encoding of the input as finite relational structures.
-In this case the inputs are indexed sets of polynomials.
+In this case the inputs are indexed sets of polynomials, where each polynomial is an indexed set of monomials and coefficients.
 The exact choice of encoding is not very essential, but we propose one for concreteness.

-Let~$I$ be an index set and let $\{x_i : i \in I\}$ be a set of formal variables.
+Let~$I$ be an index set for variables and let~$\{x_i : i \in I\}$ be a set of formal variables.
 A \emph{monomial} is a product of variables.
-We use the notation~$x^\alpha$, where $\alpha \in \naturals^I$, to denote the monomial that has \emph{degree}~$\alpha_i$ on variable~$x_i$.
-We write~$|\alpha|$ for the degree $\sum_{i \in I} \alpha_i$ of the monomial~$x^\alpha$.
-A \emph{polynomial} $\sum_{\alpha} c_\alpha x^\alpha$ is a finite linear combination of monomials, i.e.\ all but finitely many of the coefficients~$c_\alpha$ are zero.
-A polynomial~$p$ with rational coefficients is represented by a three-sorted structure, with a sort~$\bar{I}$ for the index set~$I$, a second sort~$\bar{M}$ for the finite set of monomials that have non-zero coefficient in~$p$, and a third sort~$\bar{B}$ for a domain $\{0,\ldots,N-1\}$ of bit positions, where~$N$ is large enough to encode all the coefficients of~$p$ and all the degrees of its monomials in binary.
-The vocabulary $L_\pol$ of this structure has one unary relation symbol~$I$ for~$\bar{I}$, one binary relation symbol~$\leq$ for the natural linear order on~$\bar{B}$, three binary relations symbols~$P_s$, $P_n$, and~$P_d$ of type $\bar{M} \times \bar{B}$ that encode, for each monomial, the sign, the bits of the numerator, and the bits of the denominator of its coefficient, respectively, and a ternary relation symbol~$D$ of type $\bar{M} \times \bar{I} \times \bar{B}$ that encodes, for each monomial and each variable, the bits of the degree of this variable in the monomial.
+For~$\alpha = (\alpha_i : i \in I) \in \naturals^I$, we use the notation~$x^\alpha$ to denote the monomial that has \emph{degree}~$\alpha_i$ on variable~$x_i$.
+We write~$|\alpha|$ for the degree~$\sum_{i \in I} \alpha_i$ of the monomial~$x^\alpha$.
+A polynomial is a finite linear combination of monomials, i.e., a formal expression of the form~$\sum_\alpha c_\alpha x^\alpha$ in which all but finitely many of the coefficients~$c_\alpha$ are zero.
+A polynomial~$p$ with rational coefficients is represented by a three-sorted structure, with a sort~$\bar{I}$ for the index set~$I$, a second sort~$\bar{M}$ for the finite set of monomials that have non-zero coefficients in~$p$, and a third sort~$\bar{B}$ for a domain~$\{0,\ldots,N-1\}$ of bit positions, where~$N$ is large enough to encode all the coefficients of~$p$ and all the degrees of its monomials in binary.
+The vocabulary of this structure has one unary relation symbol~$I$ for~$\bar{I}$, one binary relation symbol~$\leq$ for the natural linear order on~$\bar{B}$, three binary relations symbols~$P_s$,~$P_n$, and~$P_d$ of type~$\bar{M} \times \bar{B}$ that encode, for each monomial, the sign, the bits of the numerator, and the bits of the denominator of its coefficient, respectively, and a ternary relation symbol~$D$ of type~$\bar{M} \times \bar{I} \times \bar{B}$ that encodes, for each monomial and each variable, the bits of the degree of this variable in the monomial.